50 Knows Football

 Didn't think so.

-As the news media robots keep telling us, the government of North Korea tested a few missile-thingys.
-But, geez, what's
+As the corporate media bots keep telling us, the government of North Korea tested a few missile-thingys.
+But, geez, what's a country without cable television supposed to do with all that spare time in the middle of a long hot summer?

-a country without cable television supposed to do with all that spare time in the middle of a long hot Summer?
+As the corporate media bots keep telling us, the government of North Korea tested a few missile-thingys.
+But, geez, what's a country without cable television supposed to do with all that spare time in the middle of a long hot summer?

 Maybe Kimbo should just get North Korea to qualify for a World Cup.
 They haven't been there since their surreal run in '66 -- coincidentally the last time Portugal was also in the last four.
-But that would all be too rational and easy.

 One Game Announcer Changes Everything